TobiasMetzlaff/GeneralizedChebyshev/readme.txt

     TOrbSpace = { z in R^n | H(z) is positive semi-definite}.

 The matrix entries of H are given through a closed formula that is available as a command in the package.
-Alternatively, one can use a "Procesi-Schwarz-type approach", which is described in section 4 of [7].
+Alternatively, one can use a "Procesi-Schwarz-type approach", which is described in section 4 of [7], which we conjecture to be applicable for multiplicative actions in [5].
 Those matrices can be constructed with the file 'ProcesiSchwarzMatrices.mw'.

 Any root system can be decomposed into irreducible components which classify the 7 families of simple Lie algebras: